 A quick resolution of an allegation is a priority for all concerned.
-All allegations must be reported straight away to the DSL or headmaster.
-If the DSL or headmaster are temporarily unavailable the report should be addressed immediately to the Chair of Governors.
+All allegations must be reported straight away to the headmaster.
+If the headmaster is temporarily unavailable the report should be addressed immediately to the Chair of Governors.
 In addition, if an allegation is made to a member of staff concerning inappropriate behaviour by the Headmaster, that member of staff must report it immediately to the CoG without notifying the Headmaster first.

-In all other cases the DSL or Headmaster will speak to the child/children involved, without in any way investigating the allegation; he will make notes and, if the allegation is not withdrawn, he will report it immediately to the CoG.
+In all other cases the Headmaster will speak to the child/children involved, without in any way investigating the allegation; he will make notes and, if the allegation is not withdrawn, he will report it immediately to the CoG.
 The school will not undertake its own investigation of allegations without prior consultation with the Local Authority Designated Officer (LADO - now known simply at the 'Designated Officer') or in the most serious cases, the police, so as not to jeopardise statutory investigations.